otboss/COMP6001-Group-Project/README.md

 --test-wallet-balance 1000
 ```

-Once complete CSV files will be generated in an 'output' directory
+Once complete CSV files will be generated to the 'output' directory